Differential syntactic and semantic encoding in LLMs: Data and Methods

 Our study is based on comparing pairs of sentences that are matched in terms of either syntactic or semantic information, and measuring how the similarity between their representations is affected by various ablations.
 Syntactically matched pairs were generated using Gemini and ChatGPT, two LLMs that were not further used for analysis.
 In particular, we built pairs of sentences that had the same syntactic profile, defined as the same sequence of parts of speech (POSs),\footnote{POS templates could in principle correspond to different syntactic structures: ``I ate the mango with a spoon'' and ``I liked the twist in the plot'' have identical POS sequences (PRP VBD DT NN IN DT NN) but different structures (the prepositional phrase ``with a spoon'' modifies the verb phrase ``ate the mango'' in the first sentence, whereas the prepositional phrase ``in the plot'' modifies the noun phrase ``the twist'' in the second).
-We manually checked sample examples of all our POS templates, finding that, while some are potentially ambiguous, in practice they tend to instantiate a single syntactic structure.} but different meanings.
+We manually checked sample examples of all our POS templates, finding that, while some are potentially ambiguous, in practice they tend to instantiate a single syntactic structure.
+Using POS templates, which can be more robustly identified than syntactic parses, implies that we will not be comparing alternate syntactic structures that map to the same POS sequence.
+However, importantly, different POS templates do pick up different syntactic structures, which is the only condition we need to satisfy for our experimental design to work.} but different meanings.
 We collected roughly 2,000 such pairs.
 See Appendix \ref{sec:data_syn_sim} for a detailed description of how they were generated.
 For each syntactically matched pair, one item is the \textit{original sentence}, $\mathbf{X}_i$, and we call the other item its \textit{syntax twin}, $\mathbf{s}_i^0$.
-Importantly in what follows, the set of original sentences and the set of syntax twins have no elements in common, and there are multiple distinct pairs of sentences sharing the same POS template.
+The set of original sentences and the set of syntax twins have no elements in common, and there are multiple distinct pairs of sentences sharing the same POS template.
 Table \ref{tab:syn-similarity} provides some examples.

+On the semantics side, for each original sentence $\mathbf{X}_i$, we generated an English paraphrase $\mathbf{P}_i$ using ChatGPT.
+See Table \ref{tab:intro} for an example, and Appendix \ref{sec:data_sem_sim} for details.